 Top 25 Medieval Cities in Europe:

-About Prague: With a city center largely untouched by WW2 bombings that crushed other European capitals, Prague is the best preserved large Medieval city in the World.
-Some of the other best Medieval cities in Europe may be more compact or have intact city walls, but Prague just has so many other wonderful elements to offer.
-We love Prague as it is big enough to be impressive, yet cozy enough to feel warm and inviting.
+About Prague: With a city center largely untouched by WW2 bombings that crushed other national capitals, Prague is the best preserved large Medieval city in Europe.
+Some of the other Medieval towns in Europe may be more compact or have their city walls preserved, but Prague has an unmatched vibe that helps bring you back to the past.
+We love that Prague as it is big enough to be impressive, yet cozy enough to feel warm and inviting.
 With rich architecture, thriving culture, top-notch drinking, and even a huge urban castle, Prague is our favorite Medieval city in Europe.
-If you travel to feel like you’ve gone to another World with an entirely different culture, then you’ll love this historic getaway.
+If you travel to feel like you’ve gone to another world with an entirely different culture, then you’ll love this historic getaway.

-Other Medieval Alternatives Nearby: Near Prague you can also get the Medieval experience at colorful village of Karlovy Vary with its natural moat, the picturesque Karlštejn Castleor, or the Bone Chapel made out of 40,000 human skeletons in Kutná Hora.
+Other Medieval Alternatives Nearby: Near Prague, you can also get the Medieval experience at the colorful village of Karlovy Vary with its natural moat, the picturesque Karlštejn Castle built for the Holy Roman Empire’s crown jewels, or the Bone Chapel made out of 40,000 human skeletons in Kutná Hora.

 3. Mont Saint Michel, France:

 About Mont Saint Michel: The dreamy village of Mont Saint Michel is frickin awesome!
 The unbelievably small town only has 44 residents, but they get to live one of the most magical experiences in Europe on a daily basis.
 The village sits on top of a large rock formation sticking out of the ocean just off France’s Northern coast.
 The rock is capped by a huge cathedral which looks as if it were being supported by the homes and shops below that hug the sides of the formation.
 The iconic silhouette Mont Saint Michel was even used in Disney’s Tangled (2014) as the city that Rapunzel was from.